slamice/wri/hipsters/first-draft/ch02 - Jack's house.md

 I reached into my jacket and suddenly Gala was a careful watcher.
 The hand to my jacket, hand to the envelope, to her hand, to my face.
 She sounded out thank you in a voice so sincere it must have been practiced.

 Then she drifted off over the warehouses barely missing the streetlight.
 She floated above the east river, over the spiked concrete, her angel wings almost catching on a flag pole, back into the sky where she came from.
-My chest unfroze inhaling the winter back in, and I marched single-file back to my apartment a new slave.
+I held my breathe until she was gone from sight, then inhaled the winter back in, marching single-file back to my apartment a new slave.